dorshinar/remix-action-router/README.md

 `remix-action-router` uses the `_action` FormData field to determine which action to run.
 To get that value, `remix-action-router` must call `await request.formData()`.

 Because of that, calling `await request.formData()` in your action functions will result in an error.
-To overcome this `remix-action-router` will add the `formData` object as an argument to your action functions.
+To overcome this, `remix-action-router` will add the `formData` object as an argument to your action functions.

 So, instead of Remix's usual action arguments: